A Health Equity Project

 A big part of our success is our strength in numbers, and having the extra shoes for kids to use definitely is a major factor in being able to get more kids out for wrestling.
 Without those shoes, many kids might never even step on the mat!

-– Abe Salmon, Redington Jr./Sr. High School Wrestling Coach
+Abe Salmon – Wrestling Coach, Redington Jr./Sr. High School

 This program allows all students the means to proper equipment and therefore the means to be successful.